atulvarshneya/quantum-computing/qckt/README.md

 Reference

-MSB - LSB ordering:
+A note about MSB - LSB ordering:
-	qcckt as well as qclib follow the convention that when providing arguments to any of the functions the list argument representing qubits or clbits is ordered as [MSB, ...., LSB].
+	qckt as well as qsim follow the convention that when providing arguments to any of the functions the list argument representing qubits or clbits is ordered as [MSB, ...., LSB].
 	Yes, :-), the [0] element is MSB!
 	Note that in many gates the order is either explicit, e.g., in CX the arguments are explicitly (control, and target),